PTiagorio/blockchain-for-iot/README.md

 ### Private Blockchain

-The group intends to built  a private blockchain from scratch in order to reduce blockchain execution time and make the system more personal and adequate.
+The group intends to build a private blockchain from scratch, in order to reduce blockchain execution time and make the system more personal and adequate.

 ## Authors